openfoodfacts/search-a-licious/frontend/README.md

     * and a params= which is a either a json encoded object, or a key in localStorage prefixed with "local:"
   * you can add element to slot `label` to change the label

+### Layout widgets
+Layout widgets are used to layout the page, they are not mandatory but can be useful.
+It have to not create dependencies with other components.

-* searchalicious-app is a component below body to wrap all lit components
+* searchalicious-panel-manager is a component below body to wrap all lit components
   * it allows to have a global variable to store with @lit/context
 * searchalicious-layout-page is a component to layout the page
   * it allows to handle sidebars